 Many of the men in the meeting room chamber nodded in agreement, but he knew some were still skeptical.

 "Besides, if we send more soldiers to the colonies, we might give the wrong impression.
-The Fire Nation citizens might believe they are being protected because they are in danger and might begin to distrust their neighbors even more, while the Earth Kingdom residents might think we are trying to control and oppress them," he glanced at Wei for a second, "which might actually start a rebellion."
+The Fire Nation citizens might believe they are being protected because they are in danger and might begin to distrust their neighbors, while the Earth Kingdom residents might think we are trying to control and oppress them," he glanced at Wei for a second, "which might actually start a rebellion."

 Zuko paused and looked around the room behind the glow of flames.

 "I really believe that in order for the Fire Nation to regain its honor and glory we need harmony among those living in our colonies.
-And if there is harmony between the elements in the colonies, then there will finally be peace and harmony among all nations and all elements that will hopefully never be broken ever again."
+And if there is harmony between the elements in the colonies, then there will finally be peace and harmony among all nations and all elements.
+Then, hopefully, that harmony would never be broken ever again."

-The young Fire Lord stared at the men before him as the room went silent before he settled back on his throne cushion with a small sigh.
+The young Fire Lord stared at the men before him as the room went silent before he settled back on his throne cushion with a silent sigh.

-After removing his Fire Lord attire and putting on a comfortable shirt and a pair of pants, Zuko sat at the table in his anteroom reading over some documents he had not finished in his study.
+After removing his formal Fire Lord robes and putting on a comfortable tunic and a pair of pants, Zuko sat at the table in his anteroom reading over some documents he had not finished in his study.
 After giving his opinion in the meeting room, Zuko was actually surprised when most of the men smiled and even applauded him.
 He thought that maybe he sounded too idealistic, but that is just the way he felt the world should come to be.
 Peaceful.
-Mo more war, hatred, suffering, and death.
+No more war, hatred, suffering, and death.

 'No more children being ripped from their parents,' was what Katara had told him once when she was healing his chest a few days after the Agni Kai with Azula.